Pravinos/tsimpologion-backend/README.md

 - **Moderation**: Admin users can moderate reviews by approving or disapproving them using the `is_approved` field and the `/moderate` endpoint.
 Only approved reviews are shown publicly.
 - **Review Images**: Users can attach images to their reviews.
 Only review authors or admins can manage review images.
 - **Average Ratings**: Food spots display an aggregated average rating from all approved reviews.
+- **Review Likes**: Users can like reviews from other users.
+The review listing can be filtered by recent or most liked reviews.

 ### Image Management
 - **Image Upload**: Users can upload images for food spots and user profiles.